cpswarm/StageSimulationManager/README.md

 This is a Simulation Manager to be used in the [CPSwarm Simulation and Optimization Environment](https://github.com/cpswarm/SimulationOrchestrator/wiki/Simulation-and-Optimization-Enivornment).
 Specifically this Simulation Manager is designed to integrate the [Stage](https://github.com/rtv/Stage) simulator.
-This can be used in combination with the [Simulation Orchestrator](https://github.com/cpswarm/SimulationOrchestrator) to run a simulation and with an optimization tool, like [FREVO](https://github.com/cpswarm/FREVO) to run an optimiziation.
+This can be used in combination with the [Simulation  and Optimization Orchestrator](https://github.com/cpswarm/SimulationOrchestrator) to run a simulation and with an optimization tool, like [FREVO](https://github.com/cpswarm/FREVO) to run an optimiziation.